 For electric cars: typical voltages range from 200 volts to 800 volts.
 Modern electric vehicles often have batteries with a voltage of about 400-800 volts.

-When working with traction batteries, it is crucial to follow the correct safety procedures and adhere to the manufacturer's recommendations.
+When working with traction batteries, it is crucial to follow the correct safety procedures and the manufacturer's recommendations.
 Traction batteries contain large amounts of energy and must be handled with care to prevent accidents.

 Ole Diepstraten